Interview with Paul Johnson, Monterey Fish Market

 Paul Johnson is the owner of Monterey Fish Market in Berkeley and San Francisco.

-Paul was born in Rhode Island, where fish was a big part of the economy.
-From his humble start, working out of his truck, Monterey Fish has grown to serve sustainable fish to many nationally acclaimed restaurants and chefs including Alice Waters, Michael Minna, Charles Phan and Judy Rogers.
+Meet Paul Johnson, the visionary owner of Monterey Fish Market in both Berkeley and San Francisco.
+Born in Rhode Island, where fish played a significant role in the economy, Paul's humble beginnings working out of his truck have now blossomed into a thriving enterprise.
+Today, Monterey Fish Market supplies sustainable fish to nationally acclaimed restaurants and renowned chefs, including Alice Waters, Michael Minna, Charles Phan, and Judy Rogers.

-Q: When did you start having an interest in fish?
+Q: When did your interest in fish first begin?

 Q: What do you mean by "Old School"?